Track fault may affect peak train services tomorrow

-A MAJOR track fault is likely to cause alterations to Greater Anglia services tomorrow.
+A MAJOR track fault is likely to cause alterations to Greater Anglia services.

-Problems at London Liverpool Street means it is likely that there will be alterations to some Greater Anglia peak services from Norwich, Ipswich, Harwich, Clacton, Braintree, Colchester, Chelmsford, Southminster and Southend to London - off peak services are scheduled to run as normal.
+Problems at London Liverpool Street means it is likely that there will be alterations to some Greater Anglia peak services from Norwich, Ipswich, Harwich, Clacton, Braintree, Colchester, Chelmsford, Southminster and Southend to London - off peak services are scheduled to run as normal - on Monday.

 Ticket restrictions will be lifted and tickets from Great Eastern Main Line Stations will be valid across West Anglia services if the alterations go ahead.